CaledoniaState Park - Pennsylvania |

 Hosack Run GPS DD: Lat.
 39.91488 Long. -77.4684

-CAMPING SEASON: Both campgrounds open the Friday
+CAMPING SEASON: Both campgrounds open in early April.

 RESERVATIONS: Most campsites in Pennsylvania state